edxu96/RobustOptim/README.md

-# RobustOptimization
+# RobustOptim
 Introductory (adjustable) robust optimization by matrix computation.

-Detailed explanation can be found in file [Cookbook for Robust Optimization, EDXU](Cookbook_RobustOptim_EDXU.pdf)
+Detailed explanation can be found in file [Cookbook for Robust Optimization, EDXU](/files/cookbook.pdf)

 ## How to make robust optimization less conservative?